 At Calvary, our aim is to be a Gospel-centered church.
 In other words, we want the truth of the Gospel to inform, motivate, and direct us in everything we do.
 So, what exactly is the Gospel?
 Allow us to introduce it to you.

 You see, God is our creator, and He made us for His purposes.
 Contrary to what many seem to believe, we are not autonomous or self-sufficient, rather we are fully dependent on God for every breath we take.
-However, instead of worshipping Him and living according to His plan, we have all rebelled against Him.
+But instead of worshipping Him and living according to His plan, we have all rebelled against Him.
 This rebellion against God is called sin.
-And God, being completely and perfectly holy, cannot tolerate sin.
+And God, being completely and perfectly holy, cannot and will not tolerate sin.
 He demands that every single sin that has ever been committed be paid for.
-And the payment for sin is spiritual death - abandonment from God and eternity spent in hell.
+And the payment for sin is spiritual death - abandonment from God and eternity in hell.

 Many people have heard that God is loving and kind, so perhaps they’re hoping that when they die God will just overlook their sins.
-But to be clear, He won’t.
+But He won’t.
 He can’t.
 Because in addition to being loving and kind and holy, He is also completely and perfectly just.
 And since He is just, He cannot simply overlook or ignore our sin.
 He must punish it.
 A truly just judge could not let a convicted serial killer go free, and God cannot let convicted sinners go free.
 That would not be just, and therefore He cannot do it.
 Our sin must be paid for.
 God has been, and continues to be, extremely patient with sinners, but one day He will not put up with it any longer, and justice will be served.

 So as you can see, the bad news is in fact, very, very bad news.
 But that’s why the good news, the Gospel, is truly the greatest news ever.
 The Gospel tells us we are not stuck in this hopeless state.